klmcwhirter/upd-indicator/README.md

 You will begin to see the UI change in the nested session and the log output in the outer current session

-To shutdown, do `pnpm run disable` in the nested session, log out of the nested session and close the window.
+To shutdown, do `pnpm run disable` in the nested session, and close the window.

 You should be back where you started and ready to launch again.